-Supplements that are considered pharmaceutical grade are 99% pure, which means they contain no binders, fillers, dyes or unknown substances.
 The U.S Food and Drug Administration (FDA) monitors and regulates the manufacturing process and ingredients in the Prenate® Vitamin Family.
-By not settling for anything less than pharmaceutical grade supplements, expecting mothers are assured that their supplements contain the nutrients they need and no added or harmful fillers.
+Supplements that are considered pharmaceutical grade are 99% pure, which means they contain no binders, fillers, dyes, or unknown substances.
+By not settling for anything less than pharmaceutical-grade supplements, expecting mothers are assured that their supplements contain the nutrients they need and no added or harmful fillers.

 Surprisingly, the over-the-counter supplement industry is not regulated by the FDA.
 Although supplements are consumed, they are not regulated like the foods that we eat.
 However, the FDA does monitor and regulate pharmaceutical prenatal vitamins.
-This means that expecting mothers can rest easy knowing that the quality of products in the Prenate® Vitamin Family is backed by the FDA.
+This means that expecting mothers can rest easy knowing that the quality of ingredients in the Prenate® Vitamin Family is backed by the FDA.